jamesjingqili/Lipschitz_Continuous_Reachability_Learning/README.md

 We adapt max-min DDPG and max-min SAC to learn our new reach-avoid value function.
 Our implementation builds upon the deep RL infrastructure of tianshou (version 0.5.1).

-Brief tutorial: we use experiment_script/run_training_ddpg.py to learn our reach-avoid value function.
-We visualize the learned reach-avoid sets, Lipschitz certified, and SOCP certified sets in experiment_script/droneracing_post_training_DDPG_eval_new.ipynb.

 Install instruction: